dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/datetime-xaml-syntax.md

 ---
 title: "DateTime XAML Syntax"
-description: Learn about DateTime XAML syntax and when to use this syntax in Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
+description: Learn about DateTime Extensible Application Markup Language (XAML) syntax and when to use this syntax in Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
 helpviewer_keywords:
   - "DateTime XAML syntax [WPF], strings for"